Wardley-Mapping-Foundation/wmf-operating-model/service-contracts/Discord.md

 If you need help send a message to `@moderator` in any chat.
 If you can't get into Discord, ping [@wardleymaps](https://twitter.com/wardleymaps) on Twitter.

-If the service is not meeting your expectations, please let us know by messaging `@modertor` in any chat.
+If the service is not meeting your expectations, please let us know by messaging `@modertor` in any chat, or email [hello@wardleymap.org](mailto:hello@wardleymap.org).

 ## User Needs
 As a **Wardley Mapping Newcomer** or **Community Member**